marco262/my_wiki/data/curse_of_strahd/gm_notes/gm-notes.md

     * On his first visit, he will bring some Uncommon magic items with him as presents, and give them more instructions for other items to seek out.
     * With each item they find, he visits with more gifts of increasing rarity, to Rare, Very Rare, and Legendary.
 * Lord Jared wants something from Strahd.
 The sunsword?
 The tome?
 The holy symbol?
 Something else?
-* Give the party a Tarokka deck, and give Caytlin a guide on how to use it.
-Let her do actual "tarot" readings for the game.
+    * A piece of each of the Three Fanes, which he will acquire by asking the players to drop the items into the blessed pool.
 * Most NPCs in Barovia are some flavor of either Neutral or Evil.
 Goodness died out long ago.